himmAllRight/himmAllRight-source/content/post/sql-intro.md

 2 rows in set (0.00 sec)
 ```

-You can also use multiple criteria:
+Multiple criteria can also be used to specify what to delete:

 ``` SQL
 mysql> SELECT * FROM tblUsersBackup;